Recurrent events

 Introduction

-JMbayes2 provides also the capability to fit joint models with a recurrent event process possibly combined with a terminating event.
+JMbayes2 also provides the capability to fit joint models with a recurrent event process, possibly combined with a terminating event.
 Recurrent events are correlated events that may occur more than once over the follow-up period for a given subject.
-Our current implementation allows for multiple longitudinal markers with different distributions, and various functional forms to link these markers with the risk of recurrent and terminal events.
+Our current implementation allows for multiple longitudinal markers with different distributions and various functional forms to link these markers with the risk of recurrent and terminal events.
 Furthermore, it enables the risk intervals to be defined in terms of the gap or calendar timescales.
 The two timescales use a different zero-time reference.
 The calendar uses the study entry, while the gap uses the end of the previous event (Figure 1).
 Gap assumes a renewal after each event and resets the time to zero.

 <b>Figure 1</b> Visual representation of an hazard function under the gap or calendar timescale.
-During the folow-up the subject experienced three events.
+During the follow-up, the subject experienced three events.

 The model also accommodates discontinuous risk intervals, i.e., periods in which the subject is not at risk of experiencing the recurring event (Figure 2).
 For example, while a patient is in the hospital, they are not at risk of being hospitalized again.

 <b>Figure 2</b> Visual representation of an hazard function under the gap or calendar timescale, while accounting for non-risk periods (gray areas).
-During the folow-up the subject experienced three events.
+During the follow-up, the subject experienced three events.

 A joint model with \(p\) normally distributed longitudinal markers, a terminal event process, and a recurrent event process can be described as follows: \[\small{\require{color} \begin{cases} y_{1_i}(t)= \colorbox{#79FCFD80}{$ x_{1_i}(t)^\top\beta_1 + z_{1_i}(t)^\top b_{1_i}$} + \varepsilon_1(t) = \colorbox{#79FCFD80}{$ \eta_{1_i}(t)$} + \varepsilon_1(t) & \text{Longitudinal marker 1}\\ \vdots \\ y_{p_i}(t)= \colorbox{#FCFF5580}{$ x_{p_i}(t)^\top\beta_p + z_{p_i}(t)^\top b_{p_i}$} + \varepsilon_p(t) = \colorbox{#FCFF5580}{$ \eta_{p_i}(t)$} + \varepsilon_p(t) & \text{Longitudinal marker p}\\ h_{T_i}(t)= h_{T_0}(t)\exp\left\{ w_{T_i}(t)^\top \gamma_T + \colorbox{#79FCFD80}{$\mathcal{f}_{T_1}\left\{\eta_{1_i}(t)\right\}$} \alpha_{T_1} + \dots + \colorbox{#FCFF5580}{$\mathcal{f}_{T_p}\left\{\eta_{p_i}(t)\right\}$} \alpha_{T_p} + \colorbox{#5FFFAB80}{$b_{F_i}$} \alpha_{F} \right\} & \text{Terminal event}\\ h_{R_i}(t)= h_{R_0}(t)\exp\left\{ w_{R_i}(t)^\top \gamma_R + \colorbox{#79FCFD80}{$\mathcal{f}_{R_1}\left\{\eta_{2_i}(t)\right\}$} \alpha_{R_1} + \dots + \colorbox{#FCFF5580}{$\mathcal{f}_{R_p}\left\{\eta_{p_i}(t)\right\}$} \alpha_{R_p} + \colorbox{#5FFFAB80}{$b_{F_i}$} \right\} & \text{Recurrent event}\\ \end{cases}, } \]